 The terms of any external placement are negotiated agreements of three parties: the student, the clinical program, and the placement site.
 As such, students may not unilaterally terminate any placement agreement.
-Should the student feel a need to end a placement before the agreed end date, the student must first consult with the DCT or the ADCT and seek written consent to resign from the placement.
-If a student is having significant issues or problems at an external site, they are encouraged to speak with the ADCT/DCT/or clinical advisor as soon as possible.
+Should the student feel a need to end a placement before the agreed end date, the student must first consult with the ADCT and seek written consent to resign from the placement.
+If a student is having significant issues or problems at an external site, they are encouraged to speak with the ADCT and clinical advisor as soon as possible.